Katherine Hall Katherine Hall

 OFFERINGS FOR THE TABERNACLE

-God also gives specific instructions on building a table and a lampstand for the tabernacle.
+God also gives instructions for making a table and a lampstand for use in the tabernacle.

-Normally, the Israelites would not have gold and valuable objects to make these things for God, but earlier in Exodus 12, God prepared them by having them plunder the Egyptians.
-God is involved in every detail and uses it for His glory!
+Although the Israelites were former slaves, they had the materials needed for these sacred objects because, in Exodus 12, God provided for them by allowing them to plunder the Egyptians.
+From start to finish, God is involved in every detail and uses it all for His glory.

 Read More